This 70th week of Daniel Bible study will show you how the “covenant” in the prophecy of the 70 Weeks of Daniel was confirmed by Messiah.

 Hebrews 10:11-12 “And every priest stands ministering daily and offering repeatedly the same sacrifices, which can never take away sins.
 But this Man, after He had offered one sacrifice for sins forever, sat down at the right hand of God.”

-Take away Messiah’s place in the middle of the 70th week, and you have taken away the cross of Christ from its prophetic setting!
+Take away Messiah’s place in the middle of the 70th week, and you have taken away the cross of Messiah from its prophetic setting!

 70 Weeks of Daniel prophecy didn’t bring an end to the Jews being able to be saved, it ended the need for the religion of Judaism and the Old Covenant system, which leads to death.